Thorium/the-elmish-book/chapters/fable/fable-packages.md

 ### Fable compiles source code

 The *source files* are included in the NuGet package.
 This is very important because Fable operates on source code instead of compiled assemblies.
 This has the consequence that F# packages are not automatically compatible with Fable projects.
-To make an F# package compilable by Fable, you need to publish a new version of the package with source code included.
+To make an F# package compilable by Fable, you need to publish a new version of the package with the source code included.
 And that source code must be Fable-compatible: it does not use APIs that Fable cannot recognize as discussed in [.NET Compatibility](compatibility.md).

 You might be wondering, "Well, then why are the compiled assemblies still included in the Fable NuGet package if Fable only requires the source files?"
 It is not Fable that is using these compiled files, but it is your IDE.
 Whether you are using Ionide, Visual Studio, or Rider, these IDEs provide their IntelliSense and auto-complete features using the definitions within these compiled `dll` files.